hwatec2017dev/EmailContacts/README.md

     - The name of your solution which appears as the title in the metadata pages
     - The assemblies ServiceStack should look for to register and autowire all your ServiceStack services
     - The `Configure()` method is where to place all your application configuration.
-  1. Most of ServiceStack features are available as options in the `SetConfig()` method
+  1. Most of ServiceStack features are available as options in the `Config.EnableFeatures` property
     - Whilst all custom hooks in ServiceStack (e.g. filters and handlers) are exposed as properties in the base class
     - The configuration of your service should be immutable after the Configure is run on StartUp
   1. Initializing your AppHost is done by running `new AppHost().Init()` in the Global.asax **Application_Start** event